Managing Your ZendPHP Install Using zendphpctl

 Working with PHP-FPM

-This command was previously named zendphpctl fpm-is-installed; please update to use the new command name.
+This command was previously named zendphpctl fpm is-installed; please update to use the new command name.

 For example:

-zendphpctl fpm is-installed [options] [PHP]
+zendphpctl fpm is-installed [options] {PHP_VERSION}

 Example 1: